sezya-kot/vehicle-app-python-template/README.md

     └── values.yaml
 ```

-Docs directory has all the documentaion related readMe file and artifacts
+Docs directory has all the documentation related readMe file and artifacts
 ```bash
 docs
 ├── assets